 As a prerequisite to taking a home inventory, list and photograph items that are on your premises.
 If your list includes valuables, talk with your insurance agent about the best way for you and the items’ owner(s) to cover the liability.
 Often-overlooked items that might be in your home but that you don’t own include:

 - Family heirlooms

-Meanwhile, sort your possessions into three categories: things that probably require additional insurance; things that definitely are not worth insuring and things that are probably worth adding insurance protection.
+Sort your possessions into three categories: things that probably require additional insurance; things that definitely are not worth insuring and things that are probably worth adding insurance protection.
 This will streamline your conversation with your agent.
-Your spreadsheet may look something like this:
+Your home inventory list may look something like this: